Connecting Columbia Union Seventh-day Adventists

 - Adventist Church

-24 Ready reach oup th
+24 Ready reach oup their friend

 Twelve-year-old Ashley Fong was excited to receive a letter from the president of the United States.
 In the letter the president congratulated her and encouraged her to keep up her good grades.